 Positioned as an Echo Dot rival, the $49 Google Nest Mini is a compact and affordable smart speaker that lets you take advantage of Google Assistant’s superpowers.
 It sounds fantastic for its size, while far-field microphones can pick up on, “OK Google,” from across a noisy room.
 It’s fashionable, fabric-swathed design conceals the fact that it’s actually an electronic device.
 Plus the Nest Mini’s built-in wall-mount means you can free up precious counter space.

 For audiophiles who don’t mind spending more, the Sonos One can’t be beat.
 At 6.4 x 4.7 x 4.7 inches, it’s larger than the Nest Mini, and its sound shows it.
-Even without Google Assistant, Sonos’ speaker is great for delivering music into every corner of your house.
 You can customize your audio profile and stream music from hundreds of sources, or pair your Sonos One to your smart TV for a surround sound entertainment system.
+But it might be challenged soon by an all-new Google Nest speaker that's nearly 7 inches tall.

 The Google Home and Google Nest Hub Max are some of the best Google Home speakers, too.
 As the company’s first smart speaker, the Google Home is still a leading smart home hub that’s simple to set up and a great introductory device for those looking to raise their home’s IQ.
 The Nest Hub Max is a more expensive entry-point, but gives Google Assistant a bright touchscreen display and high-quality video chat camera.